cladam/choreo/docs/core-concepts.md

 ## 3. Scenarios & Tests: The "How"

-A `scenario` is a single, concrete example of a `feature`'s behavior.
+A `scenario` is a single, concrete example of a `feature`'s behaviour.
 A `feature` can have multiple scenarios.
 For example, a "User Authentication" `feature` might have scenarios for both a successful login and a failed login.

 Inside a scenario, you define one or more test blocks.
 Each test block is an individual, runnable test case with a clear success condition.